 A recent grant awarded to the University of Oklahoma will enable the creation and retention of jobs in the aerospace industry and accelerate Oklahoma’s economic recovery due to the COVID-19 pandemic.
 The Aerospace Workforce Development and Venture Support effort, funded through the 2020 Public Works and Economic Adjustment Assistance Programs through the CARES Act, is primarily focused on three initiatives: grow an educated aerospace workforce with specific skill sets that align and meet employer needs; support aerospace venture creation; and establish and expand on industry relationships.

 One way in which the effort aims to grow an educated aerospace workforce is through the development of a professional certificate in embedded secure software engineering.
 John Antonio, senior associate vice president for research and partnerships, said the program is designed to enable both working professionals and current students to gain the skills needed to be successful in secure embedded software engineering and will provide relevant hands-on experience in co-design and maintenance of complex hardware and software systems.

-“These no-to-low-cost fabrication services lower the bar for entrepreneurs hoping to launch their aerospace-focused startup while simultaneously providing a practicum environment for students interested in aerospace careers,” Tom Wavering, executive director of the Tom Love Innovation Hub.
+“These no- to low-cost fabrication services lower the bar for entrepreneurs hoping to launch their aerospace-focused startup while simultaneously providing a practicum environment for students interested in aerospace careers,” said Tom Wavering, executive director of the Tom Love Innovation Hub.